bleonheart/Lilia/documentation/docs/libraries/lia.currency.md

 # Currency Library

-This page documents the functions for working with currency and money management.
+This page documents the functions for working with currency system and money management.

 ---

 ## Overview

-The currency library (`lia.currency`) provides a system for managing in-game currency and money in the Lilia framework.
-It handles currency formatting, money entity spawning, and provides localized currency names and symbols.
-The library integrates with the configuration system to allow customizable currency symbols and names.
+The currency library (`lia.currency`) provides a simple currency system for the Lilia framework.
+It handles currency formatting, display, and money entity spawning.
+The library integrates with the configuration system to provide customizable currency symbols and names.

 ---